wences-sanchez/Knowledge-Base/pages/Designing Your Life (highlights).md

 		- #[[mind]]
 	- -
 	- -
 	- Designers don’t think their way forward.
 Designers build their way forward.
 What does that mean?
 It means you are not just going to be dreaming up a lot of fun fantasies that have no relationship to the real world—or the real you.
-You are going to build things (we call them prototypes), try stuff, and have a lot of fun in the process. #space
+You are going to build things (we call them prototypes), try stuff, and have a lot of fun in the process. #ñspace
 		- ([Location 273](https://readwise.io/to_kindle?action=open&asin=B01BJSRSEC&location=273))
 	- -
 	- -
-	- We’re going to help you think like a designer and build your future, prototype by prototype. #space
+	- We’re going to help you think like a designer and build your future, prototype by prototype. #ñspace
 		- ([Location 277](https://readwise.io/to_kindle?action=open&asin=B01BJSRSEC&location=277))
 	- -
 	- -